soup-bowl/opensimulator-docker/README.md

 ## `soupbowl/opensimulator:source`

 Gets the latest available code from the OpenSimulator repository, and constructs a bleeding edge container.
 Configuration is not different, but this is **compiled from source** and should be **treated as highly unstable**.
-These are built **4 times daily**, providing a change has occurred.
+These are built **on demand**, when a detected changre has occurred.

-**Note**: This was originally building from the `dotnet6` branch of the OpenSimulator repository.
-This image is now truly built from source, but if you want to use the original-type image, it is now built to the container tag `dotnet6`.

 # Source Code